vsaxena/SierraChart_ACSIL_Template/README.md

     will need to be performed on classes.

 *Note: This is intended for use/compilation using Visual Studio and Solution Project dependencies*

+**NOTE: Please use at your own risk...
+Financial markets->risk, blah blah blah... be smart!**